Why did it take me until my 50s to understand what was happening and act on behalf of myself?

 If you’ve suffered the debilitating effects of narcissistic, manipulative or dysfunctional behavior, you’re probably exhausted, emotionally, mentally and physically.

-But over time, I became more and more tense as each visit approached.
-I had “seen the light” of his true character and would worry about what would set him off, how I could avoid the traps he’d set.
+But over time, I became more and more tense as each visit by this person approached.
+I worried about the mood he’d be in, how I could avoid any traps he may set.

 I was in a losing battle.
 And I had to find out what the hell I was dealing with.